“A question not to be asked is a question not to be answered.”

 The three questions listed at left can be a good place to start when you meet with your diabetes care providers.
 While diabetes may always be your “main problem,” your doctor may have suggestions for focusing on specific parts of your management plan that will have the most impact.
 For example, if your blood glucose levels are under control but your blood pressure is high, your doctor may ask you to focus on lifestyle changes that can help lower blood pressure the most.

 However, because diabetes can have such wide-ranging effects on the body, the following topics will likely be addressed at all or most visits.
 If your diabetes care provider doesn’t bring up all of these topics regularly, go ahead and ask about them to ensure that they get addressed.

 How is my blood glucose control?

 You and your doctor should review your overall blood glucose control, based on your recent blood glucose monitoring records.
-Be sure to bring your logbook with you, and review it before your appointment so you are prepared to discuss your blood glucose numbers and any concerns you have about them.
+Be sure to bring your logbook with you, whether digital or print, and review it before your appointment so you are prepared to discuss your blood glucose numbers and any concerns you have about them.
 Ask your provider to take a look at your blood glucose monitoring equipment to ensure that you have an up-to-date meter that is in good working order and that you are using the correct strips and other supplies.